samsquire/mazzle/docs/index.md

     --workers-user ubuntu
 ```

+If you're provisioning worker nodes as part of  your pipeline, which is what we recommend, you can output the machine hostnames as an output and use `--discover-workers-from-output output-name`.

 ## idiom - provision SSH workers at the beginning of your pipeline

 Unlike Jenkins and gocd, worker nodes are considered to be part of your pipeline.
 An idiom in `devops-pipeline` is that your early stages in your pipeline is provisioning worker nodes.
 These worker nodes run the remainder of the build.
 You can replace `--workers` with `--discover-workers-from-output <output name>` where `output name` is the name of an ouput from your machine provisioning component that contains a list of server hostnames or IP addresses that you can SSH onto.